 The Company entered into an amended syndicated credit agreement (the "Credit Agreement" also known as the "Fourth Amendment") on July 31, 2018 with Regions Bank, as administrative agent and collateral agent, and the following co-syndication agents: Bank of America, N.A., BOKF, NA dba Bank of Texas, KeyBank National Association, NBH Bank, IBERIABANK, Trustmark National Bank, First Tennessee Bank NA, and Branch Banking and Trust Company.
-The Credit Agreement was subsequently amended in March 2019 (the "Fifth Amendment"), May 2019 (the "Sixth Amendment") June 2020 (the "Seventh Amendment") and October 2020 (the "Eighth Amendment").
-The company incurred debt issuance costs related to the initial Credit Agreement and several of the subsequent amendments.
 The Credit Facility matures on July 31, 2023.